OpenTermsArchive/contrib-versions/Xing/Privacy Policy.md

 On the XING Websites, XING offers you the possibility to enter your appointments, activities and events as well as similar services (collectively hereinafter referred to as "events").
 With this function you may manage and coordinate your events with other XING Members and/or with non-members of XING, and you may also invite other XING Members and/or non-members to specific events.

-Each event has one (1) or more hosts (organizers).
+Each event has one (1) or more hosts (organisers).
 The host decides for each event if and which information about the event is visible to other XING Members and/or for non-members of XING.
 Among other things, this information may include whether the event is reserved to XING Members or whether it is a public event and as such accessible to non-members, whether the number of participants is limited, whether the guest list is visible without any restrictions or if and which restrictions should apply to the visibility of the guest list.
 The above information shall be displayed on the XING Websites for the relevant event.
 It is visible to XING Members, and it may also be visible to non-members, depending on the settings chosen by the host.

 **7\.
 API and data processing on behalf of users**

 XING provides the XING API to selected developers and companies ("API Partners") so that they can develop and manage applications that grant users of API Partner applications access to data and content beyond the XING platform while also allowing said users to integrate external content on the XING platform.
 The aim of integrating external applications is to make XING more appealing and useful to XING Members.
 API stands for Application Programming Interface, meaning that the XING API is an interface provided by XING that allows API partners to integrate one or more applications on the XING platform provided they adhere to XING’s contractual terms.
 XING Members are required to provide their consent before using any of the applications.

 API Partners are required to register on XING and enter into an agreement with XING that governs both the rights and duties of both parties.
 The API Partners are in particular required to give their consent in terms of accessing, saving and using personal data.
-XING AG requires contractual agreements and has made technical provisions to prevent API Partners from potentially misusing personal data.
+XING requires contractual agreements and has made technical provisions to prevent API Partners from potentially misusing personal data.

 Every API Partner application that accesses the data and content of XING Members requires the prior consent of XING AG.
 XING has therefore compiled a list of criteria in order to ensure that XING Member data is both safe and secure.